sorinburtoiu/C-ReactAppWithGithubCopilotAgent/README.md

    - Try prompts like: `list issues assigned to me on GitHub`.
    - When Copilot requests permission to use a tool, select the desired approval scope.

+> **Note:** To use MCP (Model Context Protocol) features in Visual Studio or Visual Studio Code, Docker must be running on your machine.
+MCP servers are typically started as Docker containers, and the configuration expects Docker to be available and running.

 #### More Information
 - [Official documentation](https://learn.microsoft.com/en-us/visualstudio/ide/mcp-servers?view=vs-2022)
 - [GitHub MCP server repository](https://github.com/github/github-mcp-server)